About Our Choir

 At primary school we were lucky enough to sing every day in assembly, and have extra class singing sessions around the piano.
 I was also in the church choir in the village I grew up in and loved to sing on a regular basis.

 Life got busy for a while but the passion was re-kindled in my late twenties, when I got together with a group of friends in Newbury to share songs for the love of it.
 We also performed locally at birthdays and at other events such as Green Party and Friends of the Earth gatherings.
 We eventually grew in number and hired a hall to sing in; we also hired a Natural Voice Practitioner from Oxford to lead the group.
 My portfolio of songs gradually grew from attending this and many other workshops and Singing Camps all over England.
 I started to lead songs myself from about 2004.

-In 2010 I joined the Natural Voice Practitioners’ Network so that I could benefit from being in touch with other teachers in the network and to share best practice and resources.
+In 2010 I joined the Natural Voice Practitioners’ Network (Now NVN) so that I could benefit from being in touch with other teachers in the network and to share best practice and resources.
 There is a wealth of training on offer through this network which I have been able to take advantage of.

 I lead a Saturday singing workshop once a year and Sing The World puts on other Saturday workshops led by guest teachers during the year too.
 Please go to our Singing Workshops page for more details.

 I thoroughly enjoy the wonderful singing community that we are part of.
 I believe that singing is something that everyone can join in with and that it is beneficial to health and well being to sing regularly.